 Project applications are submitted at fixed deadlines and presented to the Board of Directors for examination and decision.

 Project proposals should be filed using our application form and budget template, preferably in English.
 Application forms and budget templates in Spanish, Portuguese and French are also available for applicants not proficient in English.

 See our Deadlines page for details about when applications should be submitted, and when the WDF Board will review them.

 The WDF Secretariat is based in Denmark and does not contract any intermediaries, consultants or similar local or regional representatives in the review or approval process.
-Hence, applications shall be submitted directly to the WDF Secretariat by e-mail.
+Hence, applications shall be submitted directly to the WDF Secretariat via Submittable as described above.